choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 <a name="intro"></a>
 # Thinkabouts
 ## What is the problem to solve?

+Finding target and off-target site of antisense oligonucleotides.

 ### What is Antisense oligonucleotide (ASO)?

 Antisense oligonucleotide (ASO) is a short, synthetic, single-stranded oligonucleotide.
 ASOs are intended to bind to RNA (coding or non-coding) molecules with complementary sequences.[^1]